 fig_barchart.show()

 Then, a visualization of the hierarchical structure of the topics found.
 Here, a Ward linkage function was used to perform the hierarchical clustering based on the cosine distance matrix between topic embeddings.
-BERTopic topic modeling of ophthalmology papers
+BERTopic topic modelling of ophthalmology papers

 from scipy.cluster import hierarchy as sch